ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

 !!! example "Task 2.1 - Fixed Magnetization"

-    1. Run this calculation and check everything worked as expected.
+    1. Run this calculation and check everything works as expected.
 What is the final total energy?

         ??? success "Answer"